hongtaoh/hongtaoh.github.io/content/en/blog/2021-06-17-effective.md

 If you focus too much on self-development, you end up publishing no papers and finding it impossible to find an academic job.

-Other people, on the other hand, focus too much on creative research to the exlusion of their self-development.
+Other people, on the other hand, focus too much on creative research to the exclusion of their self-development.

 Publishing papers is good.
 It gives you jobs, reputation, awards, and grants.
 And you are encouraged to publish at least several papers each year, even if they make very small contributions to an unimportant topic.